Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

-\headt{E. Patch Generation.} In this phase, the agents generate patches for the localized suspicious code elements.
-The input context of this phase typically includes the issue/task description and the suspicious code elements for modification~\cite{MAGIS, yang2024swe, MASAI, Agentless}.
-In addition, some agents (\eg{} AUTOCODEROVER~\cite{AutoCodeRover}, CodeR~\cite{CodeR}, and RepoUnderstander~\cite{RepoUnderstander}) further refine the input contexts by including relevant cross-file code contexts that are collected by retrieval APIs.
+In this phase, the agents generate patches for the localized suspicious code elements.
+The input context for this phase typically includes the issue/task description and the suspicious code elements to be modified~\cite{MAGIS, yang2024swe, MASAI, Agentless}.
+In addition, some agents (\eg{} AutoCodeRover~\cite{AutoCodeRover}, CodeR~\cite{CodeR}, and \junweim{LingmaAgent}~\cite{RepoUnderstander}) further refine the input contexts by including relevant cross-file code contexts that are collected by retrieval APIs.
+Notably, SpecRover~\cite{SpecRover} provides ancillary function summaries for all collected code snippets, which reflect the high-level intent of related functions and can further assist patch generation.